Alpaca-Studio/UnitySysAPI/Documentation/Contributing to the Sys API.md

 ## Contributing to the Sys API
 After you have created a fork in your github you can now edit files in unity and/or directly on github.
 Be advised the following scripts are restricted and editing could result in your pull request being denied.
 The files _**vc.dxt, SysUpdateDownloader.cs, SysOptions.cs,**_ and _**SystemInformationLogger.cs**_ are _Unity Editor_ scripts maintained by _Alpaca Studio_.
 If you wish to edit _SysOptions.cs_ or _SystemInformationLogger.cs_, be sure to extensively test for errors and thoroughly detail the changes in the _Create Pull Request_ description area.

+Generally, most contributors will edit/update the **SYS_MASTER.cs** file.
+This file houses all the static methods available in the API.
+A good starting point would be to think of what methods you seem to find yourself coding over and over.
+Then translate that into a static function within the *SYS_MASTER.cs*.
+The main focus of the API is to create new, easier, more effiecent methods for Unity developers to use.
+Like a hypothetical question there are no wrong answers.
+Anything you think could be useful to your fellow developers is welcome and much appriciated.
+However be sure to document anything you edit/add in the Documentation.

 ### Editing the Sys_Master
 Navigate to the [*Assets/Plugins/SysAPI/Scripts/SYS_MASTER.cs*]()